The dog Personality

-There's something about a dog's warm, expressive eyes that'll charm your socks off every time.
-Dog personalities feature many of the characteristics of the canine family and are some of the kindest, warmest creatures in the animal kingdom.
+There's something about a dog personality's warmly expressive eyes that'll charm your socks off.
+Dogs feature many of the characteristics of the canine family and are some of the most charming, creatures in the animal kingdom.
 Although they border on the predictable, they're never boring or eccentric.

-Dogs do not display the characteristically sharp intelligence and aggression of their cousins the wolf and fox.
+Dogs do not display the characteristically sharp intelligence and aggression of their wolf and fox cousins.
 Instead, they rely on their advanced emotional senses to survive.
-Sensitive to the feelings of others, dog recognize the importance of dominance and submission in the social order and are ready to play their role either way.
+Sensitive to the feelings of others, they recognize the importance of dominance and submission in the social order and are ready to play their role either way.
 Sometimes they take the lead, while other times they are happy to tag along and play a more subdued role.
 Dogs are only secure when their position in the social hierarchy has been clearly defined.

 The Secret to the Dog Personality's Success

 Dogs take pride in helping others and excel in all aspects of the service industry.
-Some of the world's best restaurants employ dogs as waiters.
-Dedicated to their job, dogs love to please your boss.
-Their desire to help others finds them in a wide variety of industries, including the medical and retail fields.
+Some of the world's best restaurants employ dogs as waiters -- for dogs are people-pleasers at heart.
+Their desire to help others lands them in a wide variety of industries, including the medical and retail fields.
 Even so, dogs are also comfortable in leadership roles and are capable of owning their own business or being a supervisor in a large company, especially with deer or sheep personalities as subordinates.
-Their strong presence and commanding voice barks clear, concise orders and are well liked and respected.
-Their intelligent insights and gregarious nature make dogs a wonderful salesperson.
-People instinctively trust dogs, and with a concerted effort they could easily earn a high income.
+With a commanding presence and clear, barking voice, they are well liked and respected as leaders.
+Their intelligent insights and gregarious nature also make dogs successful salespeople.

-As eager to please as a dog can be, it can also be a bit of a moocher who believes thou shalt share is the eleventh commandment.
-A dog wouldn't hesitate in splitting its sandwich or sharing its home, but would have no shame in demanding reciprocation.
+As eager to please as a dog can be, it can also be a bit of a moocher who believes “thou shalt share” is the eleventh commandment.
+A dog wouldn't hesitate in splitting its sandwich or sharing its home, but has no shame in demanding reciprocation.